How to delete Time Machine backups and snapshots

 The primary difference between backups and snapshots is backups are saved to your connected external hard drive, whereas local snapshots are stored on your Mac.

-Backups essentially store all your files and folders that are not considered part of the macOS installation, so these are things like music, applications, documents, and photos.
+• Time Machine backups essentially store all your files and folders that are not considered part of the macOS installation, so these are things like music, applications, documents, and photos.

-How to use Time Machine
+How to delete Time Machine backups

 If you don’t regularly back up your personal data, now is the time to start.
 Data loss is a subject no one ever wants to encounter.
 Plus, Time Machine is so simple to set up; here’s a reminder for those who haven’t configured it yet.